semack/TekDeq.Localization/README.md

 ```
 For start using the markup localization in Avalonia by
 [Localize](https://github.com/semack/TekDeq.Localization/blob/master/TekDeq.Localization.Avalonia/Extensions/LocalizeExtension.cs)
-markup extension, it needs the namespace to be added to markup.
+markup extension, it needs the namespace to be added to the markup.

 ```xamlml
 <Window xmlns="https://github.com/avaloniaui"